-Park & Rides: Danville Transit and the City of Danville are encouraged to work with Pittsylvania County and VDOT for installation of Park & Ride facilities at or in close proximity to the towns of Chatham, Gretna, and Hurt, as well as U.S. Route 29, so as to establish central locations for Danville Transit Pittsylvania County commuter service pick-up and drop-off.
-The construction of such facilities is consistent with the VTrans 2045 identified need for TDM along the U.S. Route 29 corridor.
+- Park & Rides: Danville Transit and the City of Danville are encouraged to work with Pittsylvania County and VDOT for installation of Park & Ride facilities at or in close proximity to the towns of Chatham, Gretna, and Hurt, as well as U.S. Route 29, so as to establish central locations for Danville Transit Pittsylvania County commuter service pick-up and drop-off.
+The construction of such facilities is consistent with the VTrans 2045 identified need of TDM along the U.S. Route 29 corridor. - The River District Bicycle and Pedestrian Study: Adopted by the Danville Metropolitan Planning Organization (MPO) in May 2017, this study recommends the installation of bicycle commuter stations at key destinations of Danville's River District (FIGURE V-5).
+Danville Transit is encouraged to work with the City of Danville Departments of Public Works and Community Development to install a bicycle commuter station